mohamedelziat50/attendance-automation-MSP/README.md

 Attendance data gathering for technical sessions at Misr International University, including MSP Tech Club, was time-consuming and error-prone.
 This tool automates the process by:

-- Accepting Google Forms CSV exports as input
+- Accepting Google Forms CSV exports as input (see [CSV Format Requirements](#-csv-format-requirements) below; works with any CSV file containing the required headers)
 - Validating and normalizing data (course code, time, university ID, etc.)
 - Exporting formatted Word/PDF documents as required by the university
 - Handling edge cases and missing data with clear validation logs
-- Providing both CLI and GUI interfaces for flexibility
+- Providing both CLI and GUI interfaces for flexibility (see [How It Looks: GUI, CLI & Documents](#how-it-looks-preview) below)
-- Designed for both developers (as a PyPI package, subsystem for MSP's website/system) and non-developers (standalone setup wizard)
+- Designed for both developers (as a [PyPI package](https://pypi.org/project/attendance-tool-msp/), subsystem for MSP's website/system) and non-developers (standalone setup wizard; see [Standalone App Details](#-standalone-app-details) below)
-- Heavily tested with `pytest` and multiple sample datasets
+- Heavily tested with `pytest` and multiple sample datasets (see [Tests & Datasets Preview](#-tests--datasets-preview) below)
 - Fully documented on [ReadTheDocs](https://attendance-automation-msp.readthedocs.io/)

 ---